From Nodes to Narratives: Explaining Graph Neural Networks with LLMs and Graph Context: Related Work

-\textbf{\textit{LLM explanation to enhance understanding.}} One advantage of LLMs is that they can generate natural language explanations of GNNs, which are more interpretable for humans. \cite{llmgce2024} also proposes a method for generating counterfactual graph explanations for GNNs, which uses a counterfactual autoencoder (CA)—composed of a contrastively pretrained text encoder based on LLM-generated text pairs and a graph decoder—to construct counterfactual graph topologies by LLM-generated counterfactual text pairs.
-To address hallucination, the framework incorporates a dynamic feedback mechanism to refine the generated counterfactual text pairs by prompting the LLM back again first-round generated counterfactuals.
-Concurrent to our work \cite{graphxain2025} suggests a narrative (story-like) explanation for a GNN's predictions.
-Given an LLM, the dataset description, and a GNN model's predictions, along with the explanation generated by a GNN explainer in the form of subgraphs and feature importance matrices, they ask the LLM to narrate the relationship between the neighboring nodes, the edges connecting them, and the node's features but fall short of having the LLM as a method to generate the explanations.
-Our work aims at addressing these limitations and producing a GNN internal representation-aware LLM explanation. \textit{We present additional related work in Appendix \ref{app:additional_RW}.}
+\textbf{\textit{LLM explanation to enhance understanding.}} One advantage of LLMs is that they can generate NLE for GNNs, which are more human-interpretable. \cite{llmgce2024} proposes a method for generating counterfactual explanations, which uses an autoencoder to construct counterfactual graph topologies from LLM-generated counterfactual text pairs.
+To mitigate hallucinations, it employs a dynamic feedback mechanism that prompts the LLM to refine its initial outputs.
+Lately, \cite{graphxain2025} proposed prompting an LLM to narrate the explanation subgraphs and the feature importance matrices generated by a GNN explainer, which describe the relationships between neighboring nodes.
+Our work produces representation-aware LLM explanations without an external explainer. \textit{We present additional related work in Appendix \ref{app:additional_RW}.}